 On the anthropocentric view, not only does man, in salvation, act ultimately for man’s good, but God does as well.
 The presumed motive for God to create the universe in the first place was to enter into a “love relationship” with humans, and the only reason any suffering occurs in the world is for the future benefit of the sufferers, rather than any satisfaction of retributive justice.
 According to modern philosophical literature on the “problem of evil,” any painful events that occur in the world require a justification on God’s behalf located in His love rather than His justice, since God loves everyone equally and bears no other disposition towards them.
 This type of theology is thus overtly man-centered, viewing man’s joy as God’s highest goal.
 As these humanists conceive of the issue, what else could He value?

 Against this egalitarian error of the modern church, Scripture clearly states, again and again, that God acts for His own glory, or “for His name’s sake” (e.g. 1 Sam.
 12:22; 2 Sam.
 7:23; Ps.
 23:3; 31:3; Jer.
 14:7; Isa.
 63:12; Ezek.
 20:9).
 The Puritan philosopher and theologian, Jonathan Edwards, likewise wrote that the end for which God created the world was His own glory, the manifestation of “a supreme and ultimate regard to himself in all his works.”2 Sheer logic even demands it: man is a contingent rather than necessary being, and therefore it is absurd that God, as a necessary being, should hold us contingent creatures as His ultimate end.
 Such a conception would involve a great deficiency in the self-existent Trinity apart from the creation of the universe; the three blessed Persons would not be persisting in self-sufficient intra-trinitarian love and indwelling, but would rather be unfulfilled and lacking until the creation of man.
-Worse, after creation, this man-worshiping God would not even fulfill His purposes, as a great mass of humanity would eventually enter perdition!
+Worse, after creation, this man-worshiping God would not even fulfill His purposes, as a substantial mass of mankind would eventually enter perdition!
 This is neither a reasonable nor a biblical conception of the God of Scripture and of nature, all of whose plans will certainly come to pass (Ps.
 115:3; Job 42:2).

 The centrality of God’s glory is a cardinal truth of the Christian faith.
 Normatively speaking, all our actions ought to strive towards the effulgence of His everlasting fame (1 Cor.
 10:31), and positively speaking, all being converges and will converge on the resplendent glory of God.